microsoft/tilda/README.md

 ## Done!

 You can now begin playing with Tilda in your test workspace.
 Remember to add `@tilda` to any channel that you would like to use Tilda for taking notes.
-If you want to distribute your app to
+If you want to distribute your app to other workspaces beyond the test one, you must click on Manage Distribution on the Slack API page to generate the links to get permissions for other workspaces.